 A distinction is also commonly made between cases where the insurance undertaking is the original issuer of the insurance contract (primary insurance) and cases where some of the liability has been taken over by another undertaking (reinsurance).
-Even insurance companies need to insure themselves against major unforeseen events or a large number of claims, eg large pay-outs owing to natural disasters such as earthquakes and floods, and reduce risk by purchasing reinsurance for this purpose.
+Even insurance companies need to insure themselves against major unforeseen events or a large number of claims, eg large pay-outs owing to natural disasters such as earthquakes and floods and reduce risk by purchasing reinsurance for this purpose.

-Life insurance accounts for the largest share of the insurance market in Norway, representing about 60% of the income from premiums (Chart 2.11).
-Most premium income at life insurance companies is derived from pension insurance (Chart 2.12).
+Life insurance accounts for the largest share of the insurance market in Norway, representing about 70% of the income from premiums (Chart 2.10).
+Most of life insurance companies' premium income is derived from pension insurance (Chart 2.11).
 Pension insurance comprises collective occupational pensions and individual pension schemes.
 For pension insurance, the insurance premium includes a substantial saving element, and the insurance company manages these funds until the time comes for benefits to be paid out.
-As a result, insurance premiums and total assets for life insurance companies are high compared with non-life insurance companies (Chart 2.13).
+As a result, insurance premiums and total assets for life insurance companies are high compared with non-life insurance companies (Chart 2.12).

-Auto insurance and property insurance make the largest contribution to insurance companies' premium income (Chart 2.14), followed by marine, transport and aviation insurance.
+Auto insurance and property insurance make the largest contribution to non-life insurance companies' premium income (Chart 2.13), followed by marine, transport and aviation insurance.

-In 2017 Q4, there were 18 life insurance companies and 85 non-life insurance companies in Norway.
-Ranked by income from premiums, KLP, Storebrand Livsforsikring, DNB Livsforsikring, and Nordea Liv are the largest life insurance companies (Chart 2.15).
-Gjensidige, If Skadeforsikring, Tryg and SpareBank 1 Forsikring are the largest companies in the non-life market (Chart 2.16).
+In 2021 Q4, there were 19 life insurance companies and 79 non-life insurance companies in Norway.
+Ranked by premium income, KLP, Nordea Liv, Storebrand Livsforsikring and DNB Livsforsikring are the largest life insurance companies (Chart 2.14).
+Gjensidige, If